MPAS-Dev/compass/docs/developers_guide/framework.rst

         """
         Modify the configuration options for this test case
         """
-        add_config(self.config, 'compass.landice.tests.enthalpy_benchmark.A',
+        self.config.add_from_package(
-                   'A.cfg', exception=True)
+           'compass.ocean.tests.global_ocean.make_diagnostics_files',
-        ...
+           'make_diagnostics_files.cfg', exception=True)

-The second and third arguments are the name of a package containing the config file and the name of the config file itself, respectively.
-You can see that the file is in the path ``compass/landice/tests/enthalpy_benchmark/A`` (replacing the ``.`` in the module name with ``/``).
+The first and second arguments are the name of a package containing the config file and the name of the config file itself, respectively.
+You can see that the file is in the path ``compass/ocean/tests/global_ocean/make_diagnostics_files`` (replacing the ``.`` in the module name with ``/``).
 In this case, we know that the config file should always exist, so we would like the code to raise an exception (``exception=True``) if the file is not found.
 This is the